 There is no legislative intention that all conceivable types of welfare counselling should be exempted from tax.
 The type of issues the exemption is intended to cover includes:

 All the component parts of a welfare counselling scheme need to be covered by the exemption in order for the entire scheme to be tax exempt.
+From 6 April 2020, counselling may include services which are also medical treatment such as CBT (cognitive behavioural therapy)

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.